pgManage/pgManage/README.md

 Then someone expressed interest in Postage.
 We figured out a way to keep the developer overhead low and got back onto Github.
 So now we're back.

 At this point Postage is Workflow Products' flagship.
 We're content that Postage play the role of showing off the rich, desktop-like functionality possible with Envelope, the platform we wrote for our business applications.
-It would have been nice for it to become popular some day but that isn't going to happen.
+It would have been nice for Postage to become popular some day but that isn't likely to happen.
 Fortunately for us we don't need it to be popular.
 We use it every day.
 If you do give Postage a try then you have our gratitude.
-Let us know what you think and we'll make it better.
+Let us know what you think and we'll make it better!

 ## Roadmap